- ABA Groups

 Morrison Environmental Law

-Angela R. Morrison is the principal attorney for Morrison Environmental Law which she started in 2014.
+Angela R. Morrison is the principal attorney for Morrison Environmental Law.
 Prior to that time, she practiced with the Tallahassee, Florida firm of Hopping Green & Sams, P.A, for 24 years.
 Her practice focuses primarily on air quality and climate change issues, EPCRA and CERCLA compliance, and the siting of energy facilities.
 In addition to traditional fossil-fuel-fired utility projects, she advises clients on renewable energy projects, including biomass, waste-to-energy, biofuel, and solar facilities.
 She also represents phosphate, chemical, cement, and boat manufacturers as well as other industry sectors.
 She was extensively involved with implementation of the 1990 Clean Air Act Amendments in Florida, and routinely represents clients on regulatory, compliance, and enforcement matters at federal, state, and local levels, including representation before the U.S. Environmental Protection Agency and the Florida Department of Environmental Protection.
 She also represents clients on related Florida Legislation, in agency rulemaking proceedings, and in administrative litigation.
 Angela served as the editor-in-chief for Trends, the ABA’s Section of Environment, Energy, and Resources newsletter, from 2013-2015 and had been on the editorial board since 2009.
 She is the past-chair of the Section’s Air Quality Committee.
 She also served as chair and vice chair of several of the Section’s Fall Conference Planning Committees (2008, 2011, 2012 and 2014).
 She graduated with high distinction from the Oklahoma City University School of Law in 1990.